Small office/home office

-Small office/home office (or single office/home office; sometimes short SOHO) refers to the category of business or cottage industry that involves from 1 to 1000 workers.
+Small office/home office (or single office/home office; sometimes shortened to SOHO) refers to the category of business or cottage industry that involves from one to ten workers.
 In New Zealand, the Ministry of Business, Innovation and Employment (MBIE) defines a small office as 6–19 employees and a micro office as 1–5.

 History

 Before the 19th century, and the spread of the Industrial Revolution around the globe, nearly all offices were small offices and/or home offices, with only a few exceptions.
 Most businesses were small, and the paperwork that accompanied them was limited.
 The industrial revolution aggregated workers in factories, to mass-produce goods.
 In most circumstances, the white collar counterpart—office work—was aggregated as well in large buildings, usually in cities or densely populated suburban areas.

 Beginning in the mid-1980s, the advent of the personal computer and fax machine, plus breakthroughs in telecommunications, created opportunities for office workers to decentralize.
 Decentralization was also perceived as benefiting employers in terms of lower overheads and potentially greater productivity.